kamilkisiela/apollo-angular/docs/source/receiving-updates.md

     }
   }`;

-const FeedWithData = graphql(FeedEntries)(Feed);
+@Component({ ... })
+class FeedComponent implements OnInit {
+  data: any;

+  constructor(private apollo: Angular2Apollo) {}

+  ngOnInit() {
+    this.data = this.apollo.watchQuery({ ... });
+  }
+  // ...
+  onRefreshClicked() {
+    this.data.refetch();
+  }
+  // ...
+}
 ```

 In particular, suppose we have a "refresh" button somewhere on the page and when that button is clicked, the `onRefreshClicked` method is called on our component.
-We have the method `this.props.data.refetch`, which allows us to refetch the query associated with the `FeedCompoment`.
+We have the method `this.data.refetch`, which allows us to refetch the query associated with the `FeedCompoment`.
 This means that instead of resolving information about the `feed` field from the cache (even if we have it!), the query will hit the server and will update the cache with new results from the server.

 So, if there's been some kind of update in the information that the query requests (e.g. a new repository added to the feed), the Apollo Client store will have the update and the UI will re-render as necessary.